dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 A metadata annotation `@reopen` is added to package [meta][] and a lint "implicit_reopen" is added to the [linter][].
-When the lint is enabled, a lint warning is reported if a class or mixin is not annotated `@reopen` and it:
+When the lint is enabled, a lint warning is reported if a class is not annotated `@reopen` and it:

-*   Extends or mixes in a class, mixin, or mixin class marked `interface` or `final` and is not itself marked `interface` or `final`, or extends or mixes in a `sealed` declaration which itself transitively extends or mixes in an `interface` or `final` declaration.
+*   extends or mixes in a class or mixin class marked `interface` or `final` and is not itself marked `interface` or `final`, or
+*   extends or mixes in a `sealed` declaration which itself transitively extends or mixes in an `interface` or `final` declaration.

 [meta]: https://pub.dev/packages/meta